Tourist Information Center

 The House of Ovanes Avsharian

-14 Stara Planina Str.
+Address: 14 Stara Planina Str.

-The House of Kutsarovs brothers
+The House of Kutsarovi brothers

-That is one of the two houses owned by the brothers Kutsarov.
+That is one of the two houses owned by the Kutsarovi brothers.
 The house is symmetrical on two floors with a bow – window, built at street level around 1872.
 The ground floor has massive walls of stone.
 There were three shops with same dimensions therein.
 They had different functions and their doors and windows were equipped with iron shutters.
 A school for girls was based in the one of them.
 A Hungarian chemist named Georgi Silagi opened here a pharmacy furnished and arranged according to the European model.
 In the beginning of 20th c., here was also the fashion shop of Bula Brenberg.
 It is the Home of the Union of the Bulgarian Architects since the 1980s.

 145, Tsar Osvoboditel Street